-- A twelfth-grade student enrolled in an accredited high school may, if he/she meets the requirements below, be admitted provisionally to OPSU as a special student. - A. Students who have completed their junior year who are enrolled in less than a full high school load and whose composite ACT score is 20 or whose high school GPA is at or above 3.0 on a 4.0 scale are eligible to enroll at OPSU during their senior year of high school.
+- A twelfth-grade student enrolled in an accredited high school may, if he/she meets the requirements below, be admitted provisionally to OPSU as a special student. - A. Students who have completed their junior year who are enrolled in less than a full high school load and whose composite ACT score is 20 or whose high school GPA is at or above 3.0 on a 4.0 scale, and are in the top 50% of their class, are eligible to enroll at OPSU during their senior year of high school.
 In addition, an ACT test score of 19 must be achieved in the area where study will be pursued.
-For example, a mathematics score of 19 must be achieved before enrolling in Math 1513--College Algebra. - B. Students must have signed statements from their high school principals stating that they are eligible to satisfy requirements for graduation from high school (including curricular requirements for college admission) no later than the spring of the senior year.
-Students must also provide letters of recommendation from their counselors and written permission from their parents or legal guardians. - An eleventh-grade student enrolled in an accredited high school may, if he/she meets the requirements below, be admitted provisionally to OPSU as a special student. - A. Students must have achieved a composite score of 23 or has a high school GPA at or above 3.5 on a 4.0 scale.
-In addition, an ACT test score of 19 must be achieved in the area where study will be pursued. - B. Students must have a signed statement from their high school principals stating that they are eligible to satisfy requirements for graduation from high school (including curricular requirements for college admission) no later than the spring of the senior year.
-Students must also provide letters of recommendation from their counselors and written permission from their parents or legal guardians. - A student receiving high school level instruction at home or from an unaccredited high school may be admitted provisionally to OPSU as a special student if he/she meets the requirements below: - A. He/She must be 17 years of age or older and have a composite ACT test score which places him/her at or above the 42nd percentile using Oklahoma norms, or - B. He/She must be 16 years of age and have achieved a composite ACT test score which places him/her at or above the 58th percentile using Oklahoma norms. - C. An ACT test score of 19 must be achieved in the area where study will be pursued.
+For example, a mathematics score of 19 must be achieved before enrolling in Math 1513--College Algebra. - B. Students must have signed statements from their high school principals or counselors stating that they are eligible to satisfy requirements for graduation from high school (including curricular requirements for college admission) no later than the spring of the senior year.
+Students must also provide written permission from their parents or legal guardians.

+• An eleventh-grade student enrolled in an accredited high school may, if he/she meets the requirements below, be admitted provisionally to OPSU as a special student.

+- A. Students must have achieved a composite score of 23 or has a high school GPA at or above 3.5 on a 4.0 scale.
+In addition, an ACT test score of 19 must be achieved in the area where study will be pursued. - B. Students must have a signed statement from their high school principals or counselors stating that they are eligible to satisfy requirements for graduation from high school (including curricular requirements for college admission) no later than the spring of the senior year.
+Students must also provide written permission from their parents or legal guardians.

+A student receiving high school level instruction at home or from an unaccredited high school may be admitted provisionally to OPSU as a special student if he/she meets the requirements below:

+- A. He/She must be 17 years of age or older and have a composite ACT test score which places him/her at or above the 42nd percentile using Oklahoma norms, or - B. He/She must be 16 years of age and have achieved a composite ACT test score which places him/her at or above the 58th percentile using Oklahoma norms. - C. An ACT test score of 19 must be achieved in the area where study will be pursued.

 A high school student admitted under the provisions above may enroll in a combined number of high school and college courses per semester not to exceed a full-time workload of 19 semester credit hours.
 For purposes of calculating workload, one-half high school unit shall be equivalent to three semester credit hours of college work.
-Students wishing to exceed this limit may petition the Office of Admissions.
-The appropriate institutional officials will evaluate the student's academic performance and potential for success in determining the student's load that may not exceed the number of semester credit hours 50 percent greater than the number of weeks in the applicable semester/term.
 The collegiate portion of the student's workload must be taken from regular faculty members of OPSU and may be provided off campus if approved by the Oklahoma State Regents for Higher Education (OSRHE) and may use alternative delivery systems if approved by the OSRHE.
 OPSU will provide appropriate academic advising prior to and continuing throughout the student's enrollment.
 High school students enrolling concurrently in off-campus classes may only enroll in liberal arts and sciences courses.